syncfusion-content/wpf-docs/wpf/SfTreeGrid/Helpers.md

 </td>
 <td>
 Resolves the TreeGridColumn index from the visible column index.
-It excludes the RowHeader and IndentColumn.
+It excludes row header and indent column.
 </td>
 </tr>
 <tr>